 The site operates on a 'first in, first out' basis.
-Material is deposited on alternate sides of the material specific bay and emptied at least 4 times per week starting with the material that was accepted first.
+Material is deposited on alternate sides of the material specific bay and emptied starting with the material that was accepted first.
 For example, material is deposited into the left side of the bay on Monday and the right side on Tuesday.
-It is then removed from the left side first followed by the right and the process repeats like this.
+It is then removed from the left side first followed by the right and the process is repeated.
 Therefore, stock rotation is not required.